Skip to main content

 • stability

-Overall, the stability of the game and its DLC has received significant criticism, with many users reporting numerous bugs and glitches that detract from the experience.
-While some players noted minor issues, the consensus is that the DLC feels less polished than the base game, with specific complaints about buggy mechanics, particularly in swimming and enemy interactions.
-Despite some positive aspects, the prevalence of bugs has led many to recommend waiting for fixes before fully engaging with the content.
+The stability of the DLC has received significant criticism, with many users reporting numerous bugs and glitches that detract from the overall experience.
+While some players noted minor issues, the consensus is that the DLC feels less polished than the base game, with specific complaints about buggy mechanics, frustrating enemy encounters, and game-breaking glitches.
+Overall, the stability issues have led to a mixed reception, with many recommending a wait for patches before diving in.

-• “The game is really well made, bug-free, has good dialogue, good graphics, nice controls, and overall is a very solid quality game.”
+• “The game is really well made, bug free, good dialogue, good graphics, nice controls, all-in-all a very solid quality game.”

 • “Runs great, looks great, plays great.”

-• “It doesn't help that this DLC, even after months since it launched, is super buggy, especially in the third level.”
+• “It doesn't help that this DLC, even after months since it launched (so I'm assuming it got a couple of patches), is super buggy, especially in the third level.”

 • “The current game-breaking glitches introduced by the new updates/DLC have made my experience horrid.”